bradgranath2/DeGoogYourself/README.md

 # DeGoogYourself
-Delete Google from your life

-how to degoog your life as much as possible

 How did *you* end up here?

 I came here in the aftermath of the 2016 US Presidential election, when I deleted my social media accounts.
 All but one proved fairly simple.